severinson/CodedComputing.jl/notes.md

 - For the first I need to determine the number of states and so on
 - The second option doesn't have this limitation

+# 210216

+The goal for today is to develop a latency model
+The model should predict the expected latency of the w-th fastest worker The problem I had before was that I saw different latency for the w-th fastest worker depending on what w_target was So I first need to check if that problem has gone away after the changes I've made

+I'm considering two different scenarios
+The computational load is the same for both, but they differ by the amount of aommunication The first scenario requires a factor 724 more communication than the second For the first scenario there is a significant difference between the iteration latency and the latency of individual workers There's also a significant difference
+(the iteration latency is higher)
+The only explanation I can come up with is that the difference is due to the time needed for the coordinator to store all the additional data
+The second scenario is much faster.
+And there's much less straggling Hence, straggling is mostly caused by communication
+I need a scenario where straggling is a major problem Apparently that means a scenario with lots of communication For now, let's focus on understanding and modeling

+Let's consider the following
+- How latency is affected by computational load
+- How latency is affected by the amount of communication
+- How latency is affected by the number of workers

+I actually record the compute latency separately Plotting the compute latency indicates that there's straggling going on even when only doing compute The latency as a function of w for compute latency looks like a degree 3 polynomial Let's see if I can capture the parameters of that polynomial

+The difference in latency due to waiting for one more worker looks constant except for at the edges, around w=1 and w=nworkers
+Not quite constant though
+Some workers are exceptionally slow and some and exceptionally fast And it looks quite symmetric, i.e., the number of fast workers is about the same as the number of slow workers What about if I looked at the average compute latency of individual workers for a given computational load?

+It looks like the compute latency of individual workers follows a Normal distribution The fit becomes better when workers do less work
+The normal distribution is parameterized by the mean and variance Let's capture the mean and variance as a function of worker_flops

+Feels like it's starting to be time to write some stuff down

+- The latency of each worker at a partiular point of time is characterized by a random variable with some distribution
+- The parameters of that distribution are in turn drawn from some other distribution
+- The parameters of that distribution may change over time, which is captured by the autocorrelation of those parameters
+- Latency may be correlated between workers
+- The latency of a particular iteration is equal to the latency of the w-th fastest worker
+- Which is captured by the w-th order statistic of the random variables characterizing the latency of the individual workers
+- To sample from the iteration latency distribution I need to first generate a set of distributions corresponding to the workers, then draw a sample from each of those distributions, and finally take the w-th largest value of out those samples

 # 210218

 - I used to think that each worker was characterized by a probability distribution with parameters drawn from some other probability distribution
 - It seems that it's more accurate to characterize workers by a stochastic process
 - Tukey-Lambda with lambda=-0.4 seems like a good fit
 - That means heavier tails than Normal, but not as heavy as Cauchy
+- I need the minimum latency and the scale and shape of the noise process
+- I think I can get the shape from the difference between any two quantiles
+- I have a model for latency.
+Now it's time to see how good it is
+  - Minimum latency drawn from a Normal distribution
+  - Shape parameter 0.4
+- Let's model the latency as the sum of several processes of different speed
+- Constant minimum latency, fast noise, some number of slow processes
+- I need to isolate the different processes
+- Let's just go from slowest to fastest
+- It anyway makes sense that latency is the sum of different processes operating at different time scales
+- Then I just need to identify the number of processes active and isolate them
+- FFT would be useful for that
+- Let's just figure out some heuristic for finding what state each worker is in
+- There are two independent random processes
+- I need to determine which state the Markov chain is in
+- Wtf am I doing?
+Who the fuck knows...
+- I want an automatic way to mark which samples correspond to which underlying Markov state